-The evaluator used the same machines as the developer.
-The machines were conformant to the Security Target requirements and have been set up according to the Evaluated Configuration Guide [10].
+The evaluator used the same machine as the developer.
+The machine was conformant to the Security Target requirements and has been set up according to the Evaluated Configuration Guide [10].

 Testing approach:

 Since the developer tests are highly automated the evaluation facility decided to re-run all automated developer tests.
 In addition evaluator tests were defined and executed by the evaluation facility.